oliver feldman, MSC, ukcp-registered psychotherapist

 initial meeting

 If you get in touch, we might arrange a 15-minute phonecall for you to ask any specific questions about me or my practice.
-Otherwise I’ll probably suggest a 50-minute exploratory session so we can discuss what's brought you to therapy and what you might like to get out of it.
+Otherwise I’ll suggest a 50-minute exploratory session so we can discuss what's brought you to therapy and what you might like to get out of it.
 This can give you an idea of how it is to work with me and to decide whether it will be helpful for you if we continue.
 If we choose not to meet again, there will be no charge for this initial session.

 02.